 Choosing a name for a new or existing company (or LLP) requires a great deal of thought.
 In addition to selecting a name that reflects the purpose and values of your business, you must also ensure that the company name is available to register.

-Also, you must not include ‘sensitive’ words or expressions, unless you have supporting documentation or get approval from Companies House, and you must ensure you are aware which characters and symbols are allowed.
+What’s more, you cannot include ‘sensitive’ words or expressions, unless you have supporting documentation or get approval from Companies House, and you must ensure that you are aware of which characters and symbols are allowed.

 The rules and regulations governing company names in the UK are set out in the following sources of legislation:

 - The Company, Limited Liability Partnership and Business (Names and Trading Disclosures) Regulations 2015

 - The Company, Limited Liability Partnership and Business Names (Sensitive Words and Expressions) Regulations 2014

 When you are choosing a company name, it is also advisable to check the trade marks register to avoid infringing any existing trade marks.
 Furthermore, you should confirming that your company name is available to register as a domain name.

 Including certain characters, symbols, signs, or punctuation in company names is sometimes necessary, but they can also be used creatively to form a visually distinctive name and strong brand identity.
 Their use, however, should be meaningful and appropriate.